mcogswell/figqa-pytorch/README.md

     * Some hyperparameters are slightly different than the ones specified in the paper, though I have tried to be fairly accurate in my replication of hyperparameters.
-(One exception is the learning rate decay, which is 1.0 instead of 0.9.)
+(One exception is the learning rate decay, which is 1.0 instead of 0.9 since 0.9 did not converge for me.)

 [figqa_site]: https://datasets.maluuba.com/FigureQA